 As for the veggies, choose those that are firmer in nature.
 Broccoli would be a bad choice since it is done in just one minute.
 Carrots, green beans, and/or a bag of frozen mixed veggies work great.

-Chicken and Rice in a Pressure Cooker
+How to Cook Chicken Thighs and Rice in a Pressure Cooker

 For gentler choices like peas we did add some into the mix but at the end.
 I poured a bit in and folded them into the hot meal.
 Set the lid on for 5 minutes and let them steam for a few minutes.
 Those are totally optional and can definitely be left out if you’re not a fan.